Legal Guide to Private Communication: Know Your Rights and Responsibilities

 Defamation

-Making false statements that damage someone's reputation can constitute defamation even when made anonymously.
+Making false statements that damage someone's reputation can constitute defamation even when made privately or with your identity hidden.
 While harder to pursue due to identification challenges, legal remedies for defamation do exist.

-The vast majority of anonymous messaging falls well within legal bounds.
+The vast majority of private messaging falls well within legal bounds.
 Common legitimate uses include:

 - Privacy protection - Keeping your phone number private when dealing with strangers.
 Read more about protecting your phone number online.

-- Harmless pranks - Sending funny, harmless messages to friends.
-See our prank text ideas for inspiration.
+- Playful surprises - Sending light, harmless messages to friends.
+See our creative message ideas for inspiration.

-- Anonymous feedback - Providing honest input at work or elsewhere.
-Learn about giving anonymous feedback at work.
+- Private feedback - Providing honest input at work or elsewhere.
+Learn about giving private feedback at work.

 - Romantic messages - Secret admirer notes and similar communications.
 Explore secret admirer message ideas.